Activations Are Bad for Geometry

 Why this matters for evaluation

-Downstream operations on representations — cosine similarity, kk-nearest neighbors, clustering, retrieval — all assume the representation space carries the geometry they’re reading.
+This is where the question from the top comes due.
+Cosine similarity, kk-nearest neighbors, clustering, retrieval: every downstream operation on representations assumes the space carries the geometry it is reading.
 If the layer has collapsed rank, cosine similarity compares vectors whose angles are artifacts of the surviving directions rather than properties of the data manifold.
 If the layer has saturated, small distances in representation space correspond to entirely different scales of input distance depending on which coordinates were saturated where.
 The metric you evaluate with is not the metric the network actually exposed.

 The conclusion is not “don’t use cosine similarity.”
 It is that cosine similarity (and every other downstream metric) is only meaningful when the network has preserved the geometric structure the metric is reading.
 Choose activations that preserve Jacobian rank where the task requires it.
 Control input magnitudes via normalization so the activation does not saturate.
 Match the evaluation metric to the geometry the architecture actually preserves.
 None of this is optional if the goal is to compare representations rather than collateral.